Haghighatbin/Srltool/README.md

 > <pre>
 > Commands:<br />
 > - ls                  Lists the content of the specified directory.
-> - mkdir               Creates the specified directory.<br />
+> - mkdir               Creates the specified directory.
 > - recv-dir            Receives the specified directory.
-> - recv-file           Receives the specified file.<br />
+> - recv-file           Receives the specified file.
-> - rmdir               Removes the specified directory.<br />
+> - rmdir               Removes the specified directory.
-> - rmfile              Removes the specified file.<br />
+> - rmfile              Removes the specified file.
-> - send-dir            Sends the specified directory.<br />
+> - send-dir            Sends the specified directory.
-> - send-file           Sends the specified file.<br />
+> - send-file           Sends the specified file.
-> - stat_flash          Returns the details of allocated and available flash space.<br />
+> - stat_flash          Returns the details of allocated and available flash space.
-> - stat_mem            Returns the memory status of the device.<br />
+> - stat_mem            Returns the memory status of the device.
-> - stats               Returns the overall flash size details and memory status.<br />
+> - stats               Returns the overall flash size details and memory status.
-> - tree                Lists the content of the specified directory in Tree format.<br />
+> - tree                Lists the content of the specified directory in Tree format.

 ## Installation
 - clone the repository